TLS Certificates Discovery

 Important

-This function works only if the TLS port of the Discovery target is accessible to BMC Discovery or BMC Outpost.
+This functionality works only if the TLS port of the Discovery target is accessible to BMC Discovery or BMC Outpost.

-A Discovered Certificate node stores information about a TLS certificate retrieved from a target.
+A Discovered Certificate node stores information about a TLS certificate retrieved from the target.
 For more information, see discovery.getCertificate and Discovered Certificate node.

 TLSCert1.png